History and Overview

 Expectations for Award Winner

-- Serve on Awards Committee for 3 years and as Chair of the Mentoring Award Subcommittee in one of those years
+- Serve on Awards Committee for 3 years as a member of the Mentoring Award Subcommittee

 Please note: Nominators may submit the same file for three years in a row.
 Please ensure that the date of the letter reflects the first year the material was submitted.
 A new nomination can be made after a one-year break.
 It is the nominator’s responsibility to re-submit the nomination each year: files will not be automatically brought forward.